Freeha-S/dataRepresentationProject/README.md

 - Navigate to the the folder where you cloned this repository.
 - In terminal execute this command: python server.py
-- In your browser navigate to http://127.0.0.1:5000/ You are now ready to use this web application.use  userID: admin password: admin to login
+- In your browser navigate to http://127.0.0.1:5000/
+- You are now ready to use this web application
+	- use  userID: admin, password: admin to login
 ## Pythonanywhere link:
 Link for app: http://freeha123.pythonanywhere.com/